 For other Counter Types, if the Preload Source is set to Control Data Reference, the CPU can temporarily suspend use of the Preload-triggering reference by setting the counter's Preload Trigger output bit to 0.
-As long as that output bit is 0, the assigned Control Data Reference will have no effect on the Preload Register.
+If that output bit is 0, the assigned Control Data Reference will have no effect on the Preload Register.